Blue Jackets Recall Defenseman Adam Clendening from Monsters

 Prior to his professional career, Clendening notched 9-50-59 with 144 penalty minutes and a +19 rating in 77 NCAA appearances for Boston University spanning two seasons from 2010-12 and added 4-13-17 with 44 penalty minutes and a +16 rating in 26 USHL appearances for USA Hockey's National Team Development Program during the 2009-10 season.
 Clendening additionally competed for Team USA at the 2012 IIHF U20 World Junior Championships.

-Next up for the Monsters, it's a Thursday home clash vs. the Charlotte Checkers with full coverage, live from The Q, underway at 7:00 pm on Alt 99.1, AHLTV and the Monsters Hockey Network.
+Next up for the Monsters, it's a Friday home clash vs. the Charlotte Checkers with full coverage, live from Rocket Mortgage FieldHouse, underway at 7:00 pm on Alt 99.1, AHLTV and the Monsters Hockey Network.

 • Discuss this story on the American Hockey League message board...